Kimuramoro/Travel-Engine/README.md

 # Travel-Engine
 # This was my final project for IST256 at Syracuse University.
-This is a search sengine for travel destination.
-The user enters a keyword/phrase and the program will
-#return locations related to that keyword.
-For example Skiing returns Canada, Norway, and Switzerland.
-The program also returns a estimate as to how accurate the returned
+#This is a search sengine for travel destination.
+The user enters a keyword/phrase and the program will return locations related to that keyword.
-#results were.
-The
+#For example Skiing returns Canada, Norway, and Switzerland.
+The program also returns a estimate as to how accurate the returned results were.